zupit-it/pipeline-templates/README.md

 In addition, we added for all _step_ workflows the input _LABELS_ as GitHub does not allow to set the _runs-on_ from the caller side, but only inside the reusable workflows.
 As we want to define the runners as late as possible, we decided to add this input variable.

-In the _workflow_ type, you will note that we defined 2 inputs for the labels: NATIVE_LABELS and CONTAINER_LABELS.
-We had to differentiate as GitHub runners might start to raise permissions errors due to Docker being run as root.
-To fix this problem, workflows using docker images must use different runners from workflows running commands directly on the host.

 ### Naming convention

 We've defined 2 different types of workflows: